 Our Post is located in West Des Moines, Iowa.
-We received our Charter on January 6th, 1947 and are named in honor of John Emerick and Harrison Williams - both Veterans who were killed in WWII.
+We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harry Williams - both Veterans who killed in WWII.

-Our current membership is 71 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
-We meet on the first Monday of the month (except January, July and September in 2018) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265
+Our current membership include 80 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
+We meet on the first Monday of the month (except September in 2019 - when we meet on the 9th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265

 Follow us on Facebook:

 Each year more than 132,000 students in grades 6-8 enter the VFW’s Patriot’s Pen youth essay contest.
 The national first-place winner wins $5,000 and an all-expense-paid trip to Washington, D.C.
 The first-place winner from each state competes for national awards totaling $55,000, with each first-place state winner receiving a minimum of $500 at the national level.